swillis/thesamwillis/source/case-studies/styloko-trend-pages.md

 [IMAGE - Styloko]

 ## The Problem - connecting editorial with shopping
 Alongside positioning Styloko as a leading player in the fashion tech industry, one of the main goals of The Style Hub is to drive traffic to the Styloko app.
-The idea is that users read and feel inspired by the great content on The Style Hub, and then buy products from Styloko app.
+The idea is that users read and feel inspired by the great content on The Style Hub, and then buy products from Styloko.com.
 In order to better facilitate this, we felt that we needed to create a more seamless integration between the editorial and shopping worlds and create 'shoppable content', where editorials on fashion trends could be supported by live products.

 And so we created the 'Trend Pages'.